harvester/upgrade-helpers/pre-check/v1.1.x/README.md

     ./check.sh
     ```

-    The check script should have a output like:
+    The check script will provide an output similar to the following:

     ```
     >>> Check all bundles ready...